-Both the EPA and the World Health Organization have determined that arsenic is a “known human carcinogen” based on indisputable evidence that arsenic exposures increase the risk of bladder, lung and skin cancers.
+Both the EPA and the World Health Organization have determined that arsenic is a “known human carcinogen,” based on indisputable evidence that arsenic exposures increase the risk of bladder, lung and skin cancer.
 Other evidence suggests it can cause liver, kidney and prostate cancers.
 Arsenic can also cause skin lesions, harm to the kidneys and other internal organs, and cardiovascular disease.
 Some studies have found lung cancer risks associated with drinking water exposures.
 The lung cancer risks are especially high for smokers who also have arsenic in their drinking water.

 Animal and human studies suggest that the cancer-causing effects of arsenic are particularly severe when exposures take place during pregnancy and early childhood.
-A 2013 study by Marisa Naujokas, of the MDB consulting firm in North Carolina, found that prenatal exposure can not only increase cancer risk, but impair intelligence, cause behavioral problems and harm the developing immune system.
+A 2013 study by Marisa Naujokas, of the MDB consulting firm in North Carolina, found that prenatal exposure can not only increase cancer risk but also impair intelligence, cause behavioral problems and harm the developing immune system.